 The crunchy sugar coating–and extra crunch from whipped egg whites– makes you *think* you will be biting into a crunchy cookie.
 Then you get to the center—the soft, buttery peppermint center!
 Oh my word.

 The single chocolate chip gives just the right amount of sweetness to these cookies, without overtaking the peppermint flavor!

 - Egg – You’ll use both the egg yolk and the egg whites at different stages in the recipe, so be sure to separate them before you start baking.

 - Peppermint Candies – I place the candy canes in a ziploc bag then crush them with a heavy rolling pin.
 The round peppermints would work too but they’re harder to crush!

 - Chocolate chips – My Grandma uses traditional semi-sweet chocolate chip morsels but this year, I shook things up by tracking down red and green chocolate chips.

 l love the pop of color you get from the red and green chocolate chips and so I sure hope grandma will approve of my deviant nature.
 I’m pretty sure when she sees these cookies on this year’s holiday cookie platter, she will be delighted, especially since she didn’t have to make them!

 STEP 1.
 Make the dough

-Cream together butter, sugar, vanilla extract and the egg yolk.
+Cream together butter, sugar, vanilla extract, milk, and the egg yolk.
 Gradually add in the flour and crushed candy canes to form a crumbly dough.

 Shape the crumbly dough into balls using your hands.